Skip to main content

 Step 2: Write the code

-Create new file /tmp/pp-for-migrating-deployments-and-services.yaml and copy text below to it:
+Create new file /tmp/pp-for-migrating-deployments.yaml and copy text below to it:

 apiVersion: policy.karmada.io/v1alpha1